Happy Pi Day! The importance of 3.14 in nature

 March 14: it has many of us sharing photos of pies, Π and pies with Π on them.

-But our fascination with the number 3.14 goes beyond a good exuse to eat baked goods.
-The mystery and wonder of pi is evident everywhere around us, including in nature — which is perhaps why some of us get so excited about it.
+But our fascination with the number 3.14 goes beyond a good excuse to eat baked goods.
+The mystery and wonder of pi is evident everywhere around us, including in nature, which is perhaps why some of us get so excited about it.

-“Albert Einstein was the first to explain this fascinating fact.
-He used fluid dynamics and chaos theory to show that rivers tend to bend into loops.
+“Albert Einstein…used fluid dynamics and chaos theory to show that rivers tend to bend into loops.
 The slightest curve in a river will generate faster currents on the outer side of the curve, which will cause erosion and a sharper bend.
 This process will gradually tighten the loop, until chaos causes the river to suddenly double back on itself, at which point it will begin forming a loop in the other direction.”

 Check out this slideshow by National Geographic, which includes the rings of Saturn, the stem of a plant, brown-eyed Susans and ripples in water.